 Due to the custom nature of the work, no returns are accepted and there are no refunds.

 This depends on the size of the order, current production schedule, and other factors like special order lumber or paint/stain.
-A minimum on any order is two to three weeks from receipt of payment to shipment.
+It’s typically four weeks from when we finalize your order to when we ship.

 Your handrails arrive ready-to-install.
 Installing wood railings requires basic carpentry skills like cutting boards and driving screws.
 Installation is best performed by a skilled carpenter.
 We work closely with your chosen installer to ensure a perfect fit!

 - Place 2×4 blocks on edge by posts